Guided Motor Imagery in Occupational Therapy for Patients with a Stroke

 “combined with conventional rehabilitation, mirror therapy is an effective method for the recovery of functionality after stroke.”

-We have reviewed Left-Right Discrimination and Mirror Therapy in previous blog posts and if you are an OT Flourish Membership Member, we have given step-by-step instructions and supporting research on how to complete these techniques, but today, I am going to dig in and share some examples with you Step 2 ⬇️⬇️
+We have reviewed Left-Right Discrimination and Mirror Therapy in previous blog posts and if you are an OT Accelerator member, we have given step-by-step instructions and supporting research on how to complete these techniques, but today, I am going to dig in and share some examples with you Step 2 ⬇️⬇️

 Explicit Motor Imagery